 The discovery stage lays the foundation for generating all project documentation, resulting in cost savings for the client and time efficiency for the design team.
 Furthermore, it aids the client in formulating a product concept tailored to the end-user.

-At our company, our discovery design development adheres to the most rigorous industry standards.
+Our company’s discovery design development adheres to the most rigorous industry standards.
 It creates a comprehensive framework for both the design team and the client, facilitating the creation of innovative and intricate solutions.
 This phase dissects your idea and furnishes you with the essential insights needed to make well-informed decisions.